ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 The primary analysis tests whether highly connected genes show stronger GWAS evidence in all communities, or whether the relationship between node degree and MAGMA Z-score is concentrated in particular communities.

-Community membership will be tested as a modifier of the association between node degree and MAGMA Z-score using a degree-by-community interaction.

-Conceptually, this asks whether being a highly connected gene is informative by itself, or whether connectivity is associated with stronger GWAS evidence only within particular network communities.

-For example, node degree may be strongly associated with MAGMA Z-score within a trait-relevant community but show little or no association within other communities.

-Community-specific degree–MAGMA Z-score associations will be summarized, and false-discovery-rate correction will be applied across community-level interaction or slope tests within each trait.
+The primary inferential test is an omnibus test of the degree-by-community interaction, asking whether the association between node degree and MAGMA Z-score varies across network communities.
+Community-specific degree-MAGMA Z-score slopes will be reported as descriptive follow-up analyses to show where and in what direction the relationship differs.

 ### 3. Community enrichment analysis